salilab/imp_spatiotemporal_tutorial/doc/trajectory.md

 print("")
 \endcode

 The `analysis.precision` function reads in the `labeled_pdf` of the complete model, and writes the output file to `analysis_output_precision/precision.txt`, shown below.
-The value close to 1.0 indicates that the set of models can be sufficiently represented by a single trajectory model.
+The value close to 1.0 indicates that the set of models can be sufficiently represented by a single trajectory.

 \code{.txt}
 Precision of ../Trajectories_Modeling/output/labeled_pdf.txt: